Single Person Discount

 - Left empty by people receiving care or providing care

-- Left empty following the death of the owner or tenant
+- Left empty following the death of the owner or tenant, you can find more information, including a link to the Goverment's "Tell Us Once" service, here

 - A dwelling where occupation is prohibited by law, a planning condition or an Act of Parliament